dil-dabalogh/estimator/NETWORK_SECURITY.md

 By default, the Estimation Tool API is **publicly accessible from anywhere in the world**.
 This document explains how to restrict access to your company network or VPN.

-## Current Implementation: Manual AWS WAF IP Whitelisting
+## Current Implementation: Lambda Authorizer for IP Whitelisting

-Due to limitations with HTTP API Gateway and CloudFormation, AWS WAF must be set up **manually after deployment** using the provided scripts.
-This allows you to specify which IP addresses or IP ranges can access your API.
+**Important**: HTTP API Gateway (API Gateway v2) does NOT support AWS WAF association.
+Instead, this application uses a **Lambda Authorizer** for IP-based access control.

 ## How It Works

-1. **Deploy API**: Deploy the API Gateway and Lambda using SAM
+1. **Lambda Authorizer Function**: A lightweight Lambda function that checks the request's source IP
-2. **Run WAF Script**: Run the `setup-waf.sh` script to create and attach WAF
+2. **IP Range Configuration**: Allowed IP ranges are set via the `AllowedIPRanges` parameter during deployment
-3. **IP Set**: Defines allowed IP addresses/ranges in CIDR notation
+3. **Automatic Authorization**: API Gateway invokes the authorizer for every request
-4. **WAF Web ACL**: Blocks all traffic by default, allows only IPs in the IP Set
+4. **Allow/Deny Decision**: The authorizer returns `isAuthorized: true/false` based on IP check
-5. **API Gateway Association**: WAF is attached to your API Gateway
+5. **Caching**: Authorization results are cached for 5 minutes to reduce Lambda invocations

 ## Step 1: Find Your Company's Public IP Addresses